Full course description

 Who this deficiency exam designed for:

-Students who are either admitted with deficiencies to graduate programs in Computer Science in the School of Computing, Informatics, and Decision Systems Engineering (CIDSE) at Arizona State University or students who are interested in becoming eligible to apply to one of those programs.
+Students who are either admitted with deficiencies to our Industrial Engineering graduate programs in the School of Computing, Informatics, and Decision Systems Engineering (CIDSE) at Arizona State University or students who are interested in becoming eligible for this program.
 Students may also complete this deficiency exam if they have general interest in the topic area.

 What you'll receive: